phisles/mistral-chunk-summary/README.md

 The program loops through a specified number of iterations and rounds to generate the final summaries.
 It stores the best summaries from each iteration.

+### 7. Rephrasing as a Single Transcript

+The `rephrase_as_single_transcript` function rephrases the final summary to ensure it reads cohesively as a single interview or incident.

-### 7. Writing Results to File
+### 8. Writing Results to File

-The program writes the original transcript, chunk summaries, final summaries, and the best final summaries to a `Final-Summary.txt` file.
+The program writes the original transcript, chunk summaries, and the rephrased best final summaries to `Final-Summary-<filename>.txt` files.

 ## How to Use

 1. **Set Up the Environment**: Ensure you have Python and NLTK installed.
 2. **Configure the Variables**: Set the `NUM_ITERATIONS` and `NUM_ROUNDS` variables at the top of the script according to your needs.
-3. **Specify the Transcript File Path**: Update the `transcript_file_path` variable to point to your transcript file.
+3. **Specify the Transcript Folder Path**: Update the `transcript_folder_path` variable to point to your transcript folder.
 4. **Run the Script**: Execute the script to generate the summaries.

 ### Example